Hakuverse/ICT304/assignment/report/appendix-ai-prompts.md

 # Appendix - AI Prompts (Assignment, Sprint 1-4)

-The [shared prompt log](../../ai-prompt-log/log.md) includes the 23 September request for help with #26, #27 and #28.
-The assistance covered code preparation, tests and report planning.
-Team review is still required.

 Before submission, include all assignment-related prompts and each member's actual use of AI tools.
 This draft appendix is not yet a complete record.